Skip to main content

 Basically, we have 2 minds.
 The emotional mind (limbic system) is intuitive and impulsive (with the amygdala as the emotional center).
 The rational mind (pre-frontal cortex or neocortex is thoughtful and analytical.
 Emotional hijacking happens when we act on impulse before the logical brain has had the chance to assess the situation and choose a response.

-In our full Emotional Intelligence summary (click here for the full 20-page summary), we’ll elaborate on:
+In our full 20-page Emotional Intelligence summary, we’ll elaborate more on:

 • The architecture of the human brain, and how it evolved over millions of years;